-Noncompliance includes failure to implement the proposed project as described in the approved CDBG application or violation of applicable laws or regulations.
+Noncompliance includes failure to implement the proposed project as described in the approved CDBG application or violation of applicable laws, regulations, or policy.
 If within a reasonable period the local government fails or refuses to comply, then DCA may:

-- (1) Terminate payments to the Recipient; - (2) Require repayment of funds spent improperly; - (3) Reduce payments to the Recipient by an amount equal to the amount of such payments which were not expended in accordance with the requirements of the CDBG Program; - (4) Prohibit the city or county from participation in one or more future CDBG competitions; - (5) Limit the availability of payments to programs or activities not affected by such failure to comply; - (6) Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - (7) Take such other action as may be provided by law or regulation.
+- (1) Terminate payments to the Recipient; - (2) Reduce payments to the Recipient by an amount equal to the amount of such payments which were not expended in accordance with the requirements of the CDBG Program; - (3) Prohibit the city or county from participation in one or more future CDBG competitions; - (4) Limit the availability of payments to programs or activities not affected by such failure to comply;

+- (5) Require repayment of funds spent improperly; - (6) - (7) Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - (8) Take such other action as may be provided by law or regulation.